-"Premises" means buildings that comprise a Gaming Facility and adjacent or adjoining amenities, such as hotels, restaurants, conference or entertainment spaces, common areas, parking lots, garages, and other improved areas; provided that such areas constitute Indian Lands, and provided further, that such areas do not include non-adjoining convenience stores or golf courses.
+"Premises" means buildings that comprise a Gaming Facility and adjacent or adjoining amenities, such as hotels, restaurants, conference or entertainment spaces, common areas, parking lots, garages, and other improved areas, that are within Indian Lands, and does not include non-adjoining convenience stores or golf courses.

-"Professional Sport Event or Athletic Event" means an event that is not a Collegiate Sport Event or Collegiate Athletic Event at which two or more persons participate in a sports or athletic event and receive compensation in excess of actual expenses for their participation in the event.
+"Professional Sport or Athletic Event" means an event that is not a Collegiate Sport Event or Collegiate Athletic Event at which two or more persons participate in a sports or athletic event and receive compensation in excess of actual expenses for their participation in the event.
 "Professional Sport or Athletic Event" does not include any Minor League sport.